The Workhouse, Southwell

 The building remained in use until the early 1990s, when it was used to provide temporary accommodation for mothers and children.
-Its acquisition by the National Trust reflects that organisation's wish to broaden its interests and to ensure the continued existence of a Grade II* listed building that was potentially to be turned into residential flats.
+Its acquisition by the National Trust reflected the organisation's wish to broaden its interests and to ensure the continued existence of a Grade II* listed building that was potentially to be turned into residential flats.

-Restoration work began with roof repairs in 2000 and is ongoing.
+Restoration work began with roof repairs 14 July 2000 and is ongoing as of 2025 as part of the long-term conservation programme.
 Many rooms have been redecorated as they would have looked in the 19th century and buildings, walls and privies, which had been demolished in the 20th century, have been reinstated.

-The laundry drying room was opened in March 2012, co-inciding with long-service presentations to staff and volunteers by (then) National Trust director-general, Fiona Reynolds.
+The laundry drying room was opened in March 2012, coinciding with long-service presentations to staff and volunteers by (then) National Trust director-general, Fiona Reynolds.

 In 2013, the site received the Sandford Award for Heritage Education, as a learning-facility for local schoolchildren.

 In 2015 the property was featured in 24 Hours in the Past.